KratosMultiphysics/Kratos/applications/MPMApplication/FAQs.md

-## Particle Mechanics Application Frequently Asked Questions (FAQs)
+## MPM Application Frequently Asked Questions (FAQs)

 The aim of this page is to pull together some common tips and tricks for managing issues that arrise when using the Particle Mechanics application (mainly MPM).

 This page isn't an exhaustive list of fixes.
 If you encounter a problem that you don't find on here please:
 1. Check the [issues page](https://github.com/KratosMultiphysics/Kratos/issues)
 2. Raise an [issue](https://github.com/KratosMultiphysics/Kratos/issues)
-3. Contact the team members at the bottom of the [Particle Mechanics homepage](https://github.com/KratosMultiphysics/Kratos/tree/MPM/linear_implicit/applications/ParticleMechanicsApplication)
+3. Contact the team members at the bottom of the [MPM homepage](https://github.com/KratosMultiphysics/Kratos/tree/MPM/linear_implicit/applications/MPMApplication)

 ## Quick fixes
 1. `RuntimeError: Error: DEPRECATION: The ModelPart "XXX" is retrieved from the Model by using the flat-map!
 This was removed end of November 2019 Please prepend the Parent-ModelPart-Names like this: "Initial_MPM_Material.XXX"`~

-Put `Initial_MPM_Material.` in front of the model_part_name in `ParticleMaterials.json`.
+Put `Initial_MPM_Material.` in front of the model_part_name in `MaterialPointsMaterials.json`.
 You may also have to put `Background_Grid` in front of the model_part_name if you are apply some boundary condition process.